Skip to navigation

 The grand War Memorial Museum dominates Auckland Domain

-On the Labour Day long weekend I visited the Centennial Park to the west of Auckland, at the southern tip of the Waitakere Ranges.
-The views were stunning, but I was beginning to understand why Aucklanders always carry umbrellas or raincoats around with them, even when there's not a cloud in the sky.
+On the Labour Day long weekend I visited Centennial Park to the west of Auckland, at the southern tip of the Waitakere Ranges.
+The views were stunning, but this was where I learned why Aucklanders always carry umbrellas or raincoats around with them, even when there isn't a cloud in the sky.
 Auckland's weather is completely unreliable, and while Melbourne might be home to 'four seasons in one day', Auckland feels like it's managed to invent a few more of its own.
 As the locals say, 'If you can see the Waitakeres, it's going to rain; if you can't see the Waitakeres, it's already raining.'
 Too bloody right.

 Mark on Auckland Domain